swatlab/ml-framework-bugs/auto-launcher/README.md

 1. `-e NVIDIA_DRIVER_CAPABILITIES="compute,utility"` are the features to be enabled within the container.
 For our use, we only want access to CUDA compute capabilties
 1. `--mount source=build-vol,target=/builds` tells our container to mount on /builds (in its filesystem) volume created by docker with name `build-vol`.
 This is used to store completed builds (*.whl) in order to store them on the host machine (since the volume is actually a path existing on the host).
 1. `-it` launches an interactive session (`-i`) and a pseudo-tty (`t`)
+1. Finally, the last argument we provided here is the base image.

+Continuing with the PyTorch example:
-sudo docker run --name pytorch90 --rm --mount source=build-vol,target=/builds --runtime=nvidia -e NVIDIA_DEVICES=all -e NVIDIA_REQUIRE_CUDA="cuda>=9.0" -e NVIDIA_DRIVER_CAPABILITIES="compute,utility" --name pytorch_builder -it pytorch90builder:latest
+`sudo docker run --name pytorch90 --rm --mount source=build-vol,target=/builds --runtime=nvidia -e NVIDIA_DEVICES=all -e NVIDIA_REQUIRE_CUDA="cuda>=9.0" -e NVIDIA_DRIVER_CAPABILITIES="compute,utility" --name pytorch_builder -it pytorch90builder:latest`

 ## Building
 We use anaconda to manage dependencies.
 Notably, we have created an environment called `build`.
 So before building, run `conda activate build` so building depedencies are correctly loaded.
 Afterwards you can the the script found in `/opt/some/path/installer.sh` to build correctly the python wheels (`.whl`)